asib/polar-flow-export/README.md

 ```

 You also need to download ChromeDriver if you don't have it already from
 https://chromedriver.chromium.org/downloads and put it somewhere in your `PATH`.
+In Ubuntu, install it by `sudo apt install chromium-chromedriver`.

 ## Usage